Decawave/mynewt-dw1000-core/README.md

 │               └── dw1000_rng.c                // Ranging services
 ```

-## Supported Hardware
-* Decawave dwm1001 TWR-node/tag
-* Decawave dwm1002 AoA-node (Pending)
-* Decawave dwm1003 AoA-tag (Pending)

 ## Building

 See the companion repo mynewt-dw1000-apps for building instructions, recall that this driver will is pulled into projects as a dependency and will be build from within that project.
 As such build instructions are light here.

-The dw1000 driver make use of c99 anonymous union extensions, this need to be enabled within the mynewt build enviorement.
-A patch is provided for the apache-mynewt-core distribution, this can be found at ./mynewt-dw1000-apps/repos/.patches/apache-mynewt-core.patch.
-This patch simply adds -fms-extensions to the cflag.